PaulGoldschmidt/Meross2InfluxDB/README.md

      ```bash
      python connector.py
      ```
-     Replace `connector.py` with the actual name of the Python script.

 5. **Monitoring:**
    - The script will continuously monitor the specified Meross devices and log data to your InfluxDB database at the set interval.